Emergence of interlacements from the finite volume Bose soup: Notation and set-up

 where $(\omega_k)_k$ are (almost surely) distinct loops (due to the continuous-time) and we sum over finitely many $k$ if and only if $\Delta$ contains finitely many points.
-To make the notation more readable, we write $\omega\in\eta$ instead of $\omega\in\supp(\eta)$.
-We define $\P_\Delta^{\texttt{dir}}$ in the same way.
-We see these PPP as the probabilistic representation of the free Bose gas on account of the reasoning presented in the first section of this article.\\ As, for $d\ge 3$, the random interlacements induce two "natural scales", we need to introduce some additional notation.
-Recall that $\L=[-N/2,N/2)^d\cap\Z^d$.
-Take $(\rho_N)_N$ some positive, increasing sequence, diverging to infinity.
-Set $C_N=\rho_N[-N^{d/2-1}/2,N^{d/2-1}/2)^d\cap\Z^d$ and
+We refer to the collection $(\omega_k)_k$ as the \textit{loop soup}.
+To make notation more readable, we write $\omega\in\eta$ instead of $\omega\in\supp(\eta)$.